-Definitely a less intuitive piece of advice, it’s best to pack clothing that you are not too attached to.
+Perhaps a less intuitive piece of advice, it’s best to pack clothing that you are not too attached to.
 The reason is that traveling full-time will take a massive beating on your clothes.
-Between wearing the same thing more often than normal and the range in quality of laundry facilities that you will surely encounter, your clothes will wear and tear at an alarmingly fast pace.
+Between wearing the same thing more often than normal and the range in quality of laundry facilities that you will surely encounter, your clothes will wear and tear alarmingly fast.
 And, even if your clothes are immune to the stress of travel, you will also get sick of them.
 I found that I prefer to cycle out old clothing and replace it with something new every few months.

-Speaking of the inevitable surprises in housing, when checking into new housing it’s also helpful to arrive on a Saturday.
+Speaking of the inevitable surprises in housing, it’s also helpful to arrive on a Saturday when checking into new housing.
 Assuming you work Monday through Friday, like me, this will allow you a full day to troubleshoot issues with the internet, do some extra cleaning, buy groceries, and make a Target run for any needed items.

-Since I rely on the Internet to do my job, I had to mitigate the risk of increased outages.
-In fact, one of the most frustrating aspects of working and traveling is that you often have to share internet access with your host.
+Like most remote workers, I rely on the Internet to do my job.
+One of the most frustrating aspects of working and traveling is that you often have to share internet access with your host.
 This may mean limited (or no) access to the router.
 In this case, I always ask the host the best way to handle an outage.

-I also upgraded my Verizon plan to include 25 GB of mobile hotspot data and carry a Verizon Jetpack, which is a small piece of hardware that provides an additional 150 GB of data per month.
+Another way I mitigated the risk of Internet downtime was by upgrading my Verizon plan to include 25 GB of mobile hotspot data and carrying a Verizon Jetpack, a small piece of hardware that provides an additional 150 GB of data per month.
 So far I have not activated my device, but carrying it around gives me a sense of security that is worth the investment.
 I do, however, use my mobile hotspot data fairly consistently.

 For some reason, loneliness never occurred to me as a potential hurdle in working and traveling.
 So, when it hit me, it hit hard.
-But, powering through the long stints with little interaction with close friends and family taught me an important lesson.
-In a sense, I finally became comfortable with who I am.
+But, powering through the long stints with little interaction with close friends and family taught me an important lesson about becoming comfortable with myself.
 I found this to be the most unexpected benefit of long-term travel.